who we are

 Kimbra Quinn, M.ed., Senior Marketing Specialist

 Kimbra joined the eHealth Innovations team in February of 2015, bringing along 20 years of experience in marketing, project management, and higher education administration.
 She specializes in the ability to cultivate partnerships by identifying needs and providing creative and thoughtful solutions.
 A customer-centered approach and visionary leadership allows Kimbra to excel at developing and growing new initiatives that coincide with the overall goals of the organization.

 Kimbra works daily as a fashion consultant, dating counselor, and pitching coach to three amazingly awesome kids, but she is known for her southern charm that quickly has strangers spilling their family secrets.
 Don't let the accent fool you!
 Take away date nights with her husband, good coffee, summer days, fried potatoes, close friends or suede wedges, and feel the wrath of a redhead!

 renee cooper, Bba, Client Support Specialist

-Renee joined the eHealth Innovations team in 2016, bringing with her over 20 years of management experience leading large teams.
-Having received her Bachelors of Business Administration from the University of New Mexico with a double major in Human Resources and General Management, Renee is an energetic leader that specializes in change implementation to achieve optimal service and operational results.
+Renee joined the eHealth Innovations team in 2016, bringing along 20 years of management experience leading large teams.
+Having received her Bachelors of Business Administration from the University of New Mexico, with a double major in Human Resources and General Management, Renee is an energetic leader that specializes in change implementation to achieve optimal service and operational results.
 With her, it’s all about highly engaged teams producing world-class customer satisfaction.

 Renee lives in the heart of Texas, but misses the cool ocean breezes of Florida and any dish made with green chili from her home state of New Mexico.
 She loves spending time with her husband and children exploring historical places, museums, roadside attractions, and off the beaten path destinations.
 As a crafter, she lives by the motto of her blog “I Came, I Saw, I Created.”